OHIF/Viewers/platform/docs/versioned_docs/version-3.0/platform/services/data/HangingProtocolService.md

 `HangingProtocolService` is a migration of the `OHIF-v1` hanging protocol engine.
 This service handles the arrangement of the images in the viewport.
-In short, the registered protocols will get matched with the Series that are available for the series.
-Each protocol gets a point, and they are ranked.
+In short, the registered protocols will get matched with the DisplaySets that are available for the study.
+Each protocol gets a score, and they are ranked.
 The winning protocol gets applied and its settings run for the viewports.

 You can read more about hanging protocols [here](http://dicom.nema.org/dicom/Conf-2005/Day-2_Selected_Papers/B305_Morgan_HangProto_v1.pdf).
 In short with `OHIF-v3` hanging protocols you can:

-- Define what layout of the viewport should the viewer starts with (2x2 layout)
+- Define what layout of the viewport should the viewer starts with (eg 2x2 layout)
 - Define which series gets displayed in which position of the layout
 - Apply certain initial viewport settings; e.g., inverting the contrast
 - Enable certain tools based on what series are displayed: link prostate T2 and ADC MRI.
+- Apply synchronization settings between different viewports or between setting and viewports
+- Register custom synchronization settings for viewports
+- Register custom attribute extractors
+- Select "next display set" from the matching display sets, both on navigation and initial view

 ## Skeleton of A Hanging Protocol